 Typically, there will be a survey fee and additional fees for each inspection performed.

 The costs when it comes to buying a property can be high.
-You may be thinking about getting a home loan.
-To do this, we invite you to learn about the different types of mortgage loans in the United States.
+You may be thinking about getting a mortgage loan.
+To do so, we invite you to learn about the different types of mortgage loans in the United States.

-The Curbelo Law team has extensive experience in Garden State real estate.
-With more than 10 years of experience in real estate matters, they will be able to proactively support and advise any individual in these cases.
+The Curbelo Law team has a solid track record in the Garden State real estate practice area.
+With over 10 years of real estate experience, we are prepared to provide proactive support and advice to anyone in this field.